claudioverdun/claudioverdun.github.io/_news/announcement_16.md

 related_posts: false
 ---

-Our paper about the precise characterization of the perception-distortion limitations of LLM watermarking and optimal couplings is finally submitted!
+Our paper about the precise characterization of the perception-distortion limitations of LLM watermarking and optimal couplings got accepted at the [ICLR 2025 Workshop on GenAI Watermarking](https://sites.google.com/view/genai-watermark/home)!
+More news about it coming soon.